 As the federal government continues to support the commemoration and celebration of Canada’s participation in past wars, this collection offers a timely response that explores the complexity of Canada’s position in times of war and the role of social movements in challenging the militarization of Canadian society.

-Catherine Gidney is an adjunct Professor in the History Department at St. Thomas University.
+Michael Dawson is Professor of History at St. Thomas University.

 “Feeling some, ah, resistance about being part of Canada’s latest little war in some distant desert?
 Worth Fighting For will reassure you that Canadians have been resisting war and war fever for centuries.
 Prominent historians and younger scholars here explore everyone from Christian pacifists in the War of 1812 to today’s classroom school teachers seeking to interrogate war.
 Canada was forged by war resistance as well as by war.”